ietf-wg-cellar/flac-specification/rfc_backmatter.md

 When multiplying two numbers, the number of bits needed for the result is the size of the first number plus the size of the second number.
 If, for example, a 16-bit signed integer is multiplied by another 16-bit signed integer, the result needs at least 32 bits to be stored without overflowing.
 To show this in practice, the largest signed value that can be stored in 4 bits is -8. (-8)*(-8) is 64, which needs at least 8 bits (signed) to store.

 ## Stereo decorrelation
-When stereo decorrelation is used, the side channel will have one extra bit of bit depth, see [section interchannel decorrelation](#interchannel-decorrelation).
+When stereo decorrelation is used, the side channel will have one extra bit of bit depth, see (#interchannel-decorrelation).

 This means that while 16-bit signed integers have sufficient range to store samples from a fully decoded FLAC frame with a bit depth of 16 bits, the decoding of a side subframe in such a file will need a data type with at least 17 bits to store decoded subframe samples before undoing stereo decorrelation.